SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic Dummy.md

 #### Internal Connections

-- Between all interfaces,an internal connection is created after a change is made (externally) on parameter **51000**.
+- Between all interfaces, an internal connection is created after a change is made (externally) on parameter **51000**.

 ## Notes